All About Lobster

 Hatching typically occurs over a 4 month period from May through September.
 In Massachusetts we typically see peak hatching from late-June through early-July.

-It is unlawful for any fisherman to take or possess any egg-bearing female lobster or female lobster with the egg mass removed, at any time.
+It is unlawful for any fisherman to take or possess any egg-bearing female lobster or female lobster with the egg mass forcibly removed, at any time.